Britain lags in delivering new hospitals, watchdog says - ExBulletin

 Britain lags in delivering new hospitals, watchdog says

-LONDON, July 17 (Reuters) – Britain’s hospital building program is progressing too slowly and costing too much, an independent public spending watchdog said on Monday, adding to Prime Minister Rishi Sunak’s headaches as he prepares for the elections scheduled for next year.
+LONDON (Reuters) Britain’s hospital building program is progressing too slowly and costing too much, an independent public spending watchdog said on Monday, adding to Prime Minister Rishi Sunaks’ headaches as he prepares for the elections scheduled for next year.

 The National Audit Office (NAO) said only 32 of the 40 hospitals promised by former Prime Minister Boris Johnson were to be completed on schedule by 2030.

-“So far the delivery has been slower than expected,” said nonpartisan NAO chief Gareth Davies.
+Delivery so far has been slower than expected, said nonpartisan NAO chief Gareth Davies.

-In a report, the watchdog said the government ‘has yet to achieve good value for money’ with its new hospitals scheme, adding that it has spent £1.1bn (£1.44 billion) by March 2023.
+In a report, the watchdog said the government had yet to get good value for money with its new hospitals scheme, adding that it had spent £1.1bn ($1.44bn). dollars) by March 2023.

 Sunak has made reducing hospital waiting lists one of his priorities for 2023.